Random Forest Estimation of the Ordered Choice Model: Monte Carlo Simulation

 Lastly, the case of the complex DGP in the high-dimensional setting as in Figure \ref{ComplexHigh} shows some interesting patterns.
 In general, all of the methods exhibit good predictive performance as the loss in the prediction accuracy due to the high-dimensional covariate space is small.
 Additionally, although dealing with the most complex design, no substantial loss in the prediction accuracy can be observed in comparison to the less complex designs.
 This fact demonstrates the ability of the random forest algorithm as such to effectively cope with highly nonlinear functional forms even in high dimensions.
 Further, it seems that the role of the sample size is of particular importance in this complex design.
 On the contrary to the previous designs, where the prediction accuracy increases almost by a constant amount for all estimators and thus does not change their relative ranking, here it does not hold anymore.
 First, some estimators seem to learn faster than others, i.e. to have a faster rate of convergence.
 As such in the small sample size the \textit{Ordered Forest} has in some settings higher values of the ARPS as well as the AMSE than the conditional forest, however manages to outperform the conditional forest in the bigger training sample.
 This becomes most apparent in the case of 9 outcome classes.
-Here, the median of the ARPS is almost the same for the two methods based on the small training sample, but significantly lower for the \textit{Ordered Forest} based on the larger training sample\footnote{See Appendix \ref{Appendix:simtables} for the detailed results of the statistical tests conducted.}.
-Second, for some estimators the prediction accuracy even worsens with the bigger training sample, which might hint on possible convergence issues.
-Overall, the \textit{Ordered Forest} achieves the lowest ARPS as well as AMSE within this design, closely followed by the conditional and the multinomial forest.
+Here, the median of the ARPS is almost the same for the two methods based on the small training sample, but significantly lower for the \textit{Ordered Forest} based on the larger training sample.\footnote{See Appendix \ref{Appendix:simtables} for the detailed results of the statistical tests conducted.} Second, for \ul{the ordinal forest} the prediction accuracy even worsens with the bigger training sample, which might hint on possible convergence issues. \ul{This might possibly come from the fact that the estimator comprises multiple distinct optimization and partly nonlinear transformation steps that are tied together, but lack formal asymptotic arguments to analyse the impacts and propagation of the estimation errors into the final point estimator.} Overall, the \textit{Ordered Forest} achieves the lowest ARPS as well as AMSE within this design, closely followed by the conditional and the multinomial forest. \ul{However, the generally good performance of the conditional forest might be due to a different type of the stopping criterion, which enables growing very deep trees that are possibly deeper than the classical} \textcite{Breiman2001} \ul{trees with pre-specified minimum leaf size and as such might achieve lower bias which is then reflected in the lower values of ARPS as well as of AMSE.}